Man sitting on a lounge cuddling a white dog banner image

 Talk to your neighbour first

-If you have a genuine problem with your neighbour's pet, start by discussing your concerns with your neighbour.
+If you have a genuine problem with your neighbour's pet, start by talking about your concerns with your neighbour.

 Make a complaint to Council

-If talking to your neighbour doesn't work, you can contact Council.
-Council will pursue legitimate concerns, but to pursue the matter properly they will need your help.
+If talking to your neighbour doesn't work, you can contact us.
+We will follow-up legitimate concerns, but we will need your help.
 You should be prepared to:

-• give your name and address to Council
+• give your name and address to us

 • put your concerns in writing to your neighbours in the case of an unwanted dog or cat on your property